CriticalFlaw/FlawBOT/docs/cmd/emoji.md

-Description: Commands for managing server emojis.
+Commands for managing server emojis.
+The prefixes are `.emoji` and`.emote`
-Aliases: emote

-### add
+### create

-Description: Add a new server emoji using a URL image.
+Creates a new server emoji.
+Other aliases: `new`, `add`
-Aliases: new, create
-Parameters: Image URL.
-Name for the emoji.

 ```
-.emoji add homer [Image URL]
+.emoji create homer [Image URL in JPG, PNG or IMG format]
 ```

 ### delete

-Description: Remove a server emoji.
-Note: Bots can only delete emojis they created.
+Deletes a server emoji.
+The bot can only delete emojis it created.
+Other alias: `remove`
-Aliases: remove
-Parameters: Server emoji to delete.

 ```
 .emoji delete :homer:
 ```

 ### rename

-Description: Rename a server emoji.
+Renames a server emoji.
+Other aliases: `edit`, `modify`
-Aliases: edit, modify
-Parameters: Emoji to rename.
-New emoji name.

 ```
 .emoji rename :homer: homey
 ```

 ### info

-Description: Retrieve server emoji information.
-Aliases: None.
-Parameters: Server emoji.
+Returns information on a given server emoji.
 ```
 .emoji info :homer:
 ```

 ### list

-Description: Retrieve a list of server emojis.
+Returns a list of server emojis.
+Other aliases: `print`, `all`
-Aliases: print, all
-Parameters: None.

 ```
 .emoji list
 ```